RDIL/snowfall/README.md

-# snowfall
+# Snowfall

-Code to make it snow on our site.
+Code to make it snow on a website.